poutler/dotfiles/README.md

 # ~/.p

 These are my dotfiles.
-Currently a WIP.
-For more info, checkout [dotfiles.github.io](https://dotfiles.github.io/)
+Currently a work in progress.
+For more info, check out [dotfiles.github.io](https://dotfiles.github.io/)